arnold-c/PhD-Dissertation/chapter_1/introduction.typ

 Addressing the context explicitly when designing a reactive or proactive outbreak surveillance system allows public health officials and policy-makers to account for the compounding layers of uncertainty, finding zones of alert accuracy equivalence where particular objectives can be given greater prioritization e.g., speed of response vs. the number of false alerts.

 When evaluated in its entirety, my dissertation provides a clear and principled approach to evaluating the effects of categorizing continuous infectious disease data.
-I demonstrate that through acknowledging the imperfect nature of discretization, it is possible to identify meaningfully different clusters of individuals and outcomes that can inform our understanding of the populations most at risk of infection, and how outbreak surveillance systems can be designed to best address context-specific priorities.
+I demonstrate that by acknowledging the imperfect nature of discretization, it is possible to identify meaningfully different clusters of individuals and outcomes that can inform our understanding of the populations most at risk of infection, and how outbreak surveillance systems can be designed to best address context-specific priorities.